 How many photos are stored in My Photo Stream on my devices and computers?

-- In iPhoto or Aperture preferences on your Mac, be sure to select Photo Stream > My Photo Stream > Automatic Import.
-All of your photo stream photos will be imported into your Events, Projects, Photos, Faces, and Places folders in iPhoto or Aperture.
+- In iPhoto or Aperture preferences on your Mac, select Photos (or Photo Stream) > My Photo Stream > Automatic Import.
+All of your photo stream photos will import into your Events, Projects, Photos, Faces, and Places folders in iPhoto or Aperture.

-How do I view My Photo Stream?
+How do I view photos in My Photo Stream?

-On your Mac, they appear in the Photo Stream view in iPhoto or Aperture.
-In iPhoto 9.4 or later or in Aperture 3.4 or later, open the My Photo Stream album in the Photo Stream view.
+- Mac: Your photos appear in the Shared albums section under iCloud in iPhoto 9.5 or Aperture 3.5.
+In earlier versions of iPhoto and Aperture, your photos appear in the Photo Stream section.
+In iPhoto 9.4 or later or in Aperture 3.4 or later, open the My Photo Stream album.

 What resolution are My Photo Stream photos?